 Surprise is anything that contradicts what readers know or expect you to say.
 It makes them think, “Wow.
 That’s unexpected.”

-You generate surprising talking points using Paul Graham’s Method: First, learn the basic knowledge of a topic.
+You generate surprising talking points using essayist Paul Graham’s method: First, learn the basic knowledge of a topic.
 Then, if you can find new information that surprises your knowledgeable self, it’ll surprise laypeople too.
 You can also play detective: when you know enough about a topic to know what's not known about it, you can selectively resolve those gaps and share the discoveries.

 Again, you are your audience's proxy.
 There's no need to guess what will surprise them.
 Hunt for something that surprises you, and others will be along for the ride.